OCA/contract/contract_recurring_invoicing_monthly_last_day/README.rst

 Contract Recurring Invoice Monthly Last Day
 ===========================================

-This module was written to extend the functionality of contracts to support to set a recurring type of monthly - last day.
+This module extends the functionality of contracts to support a recurring type of monthly - last day.

-This modules changes the next contract recurring invoice date computation, so that in case the recurring type is "Monthly - Last day", next invoice date is calculated to be the last day of the corresponding month.
+This changes the next contract recurring invoice date computation, so that if recurring type is "Monthly - Last day", next invoice date is computed to be the last day of the corresponding month.

-Care has to be taken to set the first invoice date correctly (last month day) in case that is the desired date.

 Configuration
 =============